Skip to main content

 note

-If Confluence is hosted on your own infrastructure, allow network access to the Confluence API from Tovie Data Agent to enable integration.
+If Confluence is hosted on your own infrastructure, provide network access to the Confluence API from Tovie Data Agent to enable integration.

 Data to be downloaded